Skip to content

 The Problem

-The United States has become increasingly fragmented politically in recent years.
-Hate speech both drives and reflects this change.
-Hate speech targeting groups of people is particularly dangerous because, if successfully sold, all member of targeted groups become collectively blamed and subject to potential retribution, including violence.
+The United States has experienced increasing political polarization in recent years.
+Sentiment—both positive and negative—plays a vital role in shaping social dynamics by influencing how individuals and groups are perceived and treated.
+Hate speech, in particular, both drives and reflects societal change.
+When directed at groups, it is especially dangerous: if successfully “sold” to the public, all members of targeted groups become collectively blamed and subject to potential retribution, including violence.

 The Model